hanngos/Tetris/README.md

 SDL2, SDL2_image and SDL2_ttf are needed.

 <br>
-It was a final project for the Computer Programming 4 course at the Silesian University of Technology.
+It was a final project for the Computer Programming 4 course on Silesian University of Technology.